Al Unser, a four-time winner of Indianapolis 500, dies at 82

 Al Unser, one of only four drivers to win the Indianapolis 500 a record four times, died Thursday following a long illness.
 He was 82.

-Indianapolis Motor Speedway said early Friday that Unser died at his home in Chama, New Mexico, with his wife, Susan, by his side.
+Unser died at his home in Chama, New Mexico, with his wife, Susan, by his side, Indianapolis Motor Speedway said early Friday.
 He had been battling cancer for 17 years.

+“My heart is so saddened.
+My father passed away last night,” son Al Unser Jr., himself a two-time Indy 500 winner, posted on social media.
+“He was a Great man and even a Greater Father.
+Rest In Peace Dad!”

 Unser is the third member of one of America’s most famed racing families to die in 2021.
 His oldest brother, three-time Indy 500 winner Bobby Unser, died in May, and Bobby Unser Jr. passed six weeks after his father.